nickkeepfer/GitWorkshop/04-Project-Collaboration-with-GitHub/exercises/exercise-5.md

 # Exercise 5: Submitting Your First Pull Request

 This exercise guides you through the process of submitting a pull request (PR) to the [GitWorkshop repository](https://github.com/nickkeepfer/GitWorkshop).
 You'll submit the `git_history.txt` file you created in a previous exercise.
-Alternatively, for a more representative experience, go to `sorting.py` in this diretory, do you think you can improve my sorting function, prepare a better one.
-Bonus points for creativity.
+Alternatively, for a more representative experience, go to `sorting.py` in this directory, do you think you can improve my sorting function?
+Prepare a better one (bonus points for creativity).

 ## Objectives